Kohulan/OCSR_Review/README.md

 Accuracy | Total time for processing
 --- | ---
 ![GitHub Logo](https://github.com/Kohulan/OCSR_Review/blob/master/assets/OCSR_1.png?raw=true) | ![GitHub Logo](https://github.com/Kohulan/OCSR_Review/blob/master/assets/OCSR_2.png?raw=true)
+Figure 1 | Figure 2

 #### Conclusion

-- MolVec is the fastest tool due to its possibility of parallelization.
-It is necessary to state that without the parallelization, MolVec would not be faster than Imago or OSRA.
+- As shown in the Table, MolVec processes the images significantly faster than its competitors.
 All three tools performed fairly well on the given set of images.
-As shown in Figure 1, the proportion of accurate results produced by MolVec and OSRA with the UOB, CLEF, and JPO datasets was approximately 20% higher than in the results produced by Imago.
-The lower overall performance of all three tools with the JPO dataset is likely due to the lower quality of the depictions, the presence of labels, and other irregular features.
+As illustrated in Figure 1, the proportion of accurate results produced by MolVec and OSRA with the UOB, CLEF and JPO datasets was approximately 20% higher than in the results produced by Imago.
+The lower overall performance of all three tools with the JPO dataset is likely due to the lower quality of the depictions, the presence of labels and other irregular features.
+The extraordinarily good performance of OSRA on the CLEF dataset is a notable observation.
+The examination of the images in the dataset reveals a set of well-segmented, clean chemical structure depictions which is seemingly handled especially well by OSRA.

 ## References
 1. Smolov V, Zentsev F, Rybalkin M. Imago: Open-Source Toolkit for 2D Chemical Structure Image Recognition.
 In: TREC [Internet].
 Citeseer; 2011.
 Available from: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.471.8925&rep=rep1&type=pdf\